gnome-terminator/docs/source/advancedusage.rst

 ---------

 There is inbuilt debugging features in Terminator.
-The simplest is to start Terminator from another terminal with the option ``-d``.
-This will dump many debug statements to the launch terminal.
+The simplest is to start Terminator from another terminal application (i.e. gnome-terminal) with the option ``-d``.
+This will dump many debug statements to the launching terminal.

 .. note:: If the DBus is active in any other Terminator, then by
           default your attempt to launch with debug will launch